University Pain and Spine Center

 If you have back or neck pain due to a vertebra with a compression fracture, kyphoplasty is an excellent treatment option.
-The team at the University Pain Medicine Center in Englewood Cliffs, Somerset, Monroe Township, Freehold, and Clark, New Jersey, offers minimally invasive kyphoplasty procedures to repair your vertebra, restore your spine, and relieve your pain.
-Call the University Pain Medicine Center or schedule a consultation online today to find out if kyphoplasty is right for you.
+The team at the University Pain and Spine Center in Englewood Cliffs, Somerset, Monroe Township, Freehold, and Clark, New Jersey, offers minimally invasive kyphoplasty procedures to repair your vertebra, restore your spine, and relieve your pain.
+Call the University Pain and Spine Center or schedule a consultation online today to find out if kyphoplasty is right for you.

 This minimally-invasive procedure repairs a vertebral compression fracture.
 It helps restore the spine's natural shape.
 Some patients experience rapid pain relief after the procedure.